sagemath/trac_to_gh/Issue 9254.md

 # Issue 9254: A collection of little improvements to BSD.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9254

 Original creator: rlm